nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps
 * needs to oversee many marketing events
 * needs to track customer activity in own department store
-* has a need to generate statistics based of customer data
+* needs to generate statistics based of customer data

 **Value proposition**: A one stop marketing tool that allows department stores to manage and organize their customer contacts for usage in the company’s various marketing plans